 I received acceptance letters from all three, however, the acceptance from CSU was off the waitlist and so came after the deadline to accept my other two options.

-*****Check out this other interview with Dr. Gardner, who was also a non traditional student.
+*****Check out this other interview with veterinarian Dr. Gardner, who was also a non-traditional student.
 She started Lap of Love.*****

-As a non traditional student, what were some reasons in your choice of school?
+As a non-traditional student, what were some reasons for your choice of the WIMU vet school program?

-I chose Washington State because I can do the first two years of vet school at Utah State University and receive resident tuition.
+I chose Washington State because I can do the first two years of vet school at Utah State University through the WIMU vet school program and receive resident tuition.
 I also live apart from my husband during vet school and this option is only a 90-mile distance.

 Do you remember any specifically challenging interview questions?